hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

 -   `source_ami` (string) - The source AMI whose root volume will be copied and provisioned on the currently running instance.
 This must be an EBS-backed AMI with a root volume snapshot that you have access to.
-Note: this is not used when `from_scratch` is set to `true`.
+Note: this is not used when `from_scratch` is set to true.

 ### Optional: